hanztura/simple-word-unscrambler-game/README.md

     Game, where the player (the user), will gain points by unscrambling a set of letters to get certain words.

+## How to play the game?
+    > Just run main.py

 ## Documentation

     * Engine - engine.py
     * Interface - interface.py
     * Main - main.py
+    * Configuration - config.py

 ## Clone repo from github